Cancelling Your Car Insurance Early

 If you need to cancel your car insurance within the fourteen-day cooling-off period, many insurers will not charge you a cancellation fee.

 What is a cooling-off period?
-Legally, all insurance companies must offer a two-week long cooling-off period where you are able to change your mind about taking on their services.
+Legally, all insurance companies must offer a 14-day cooling-off period where you are able to change your mind about taking on their services.

 This cooling-off period either starts from when you receive your documents or from the day the cover starts (whichever comes later), so it may be a little longer than 14 days from the moment you made the decision to take out a policy.
 Be sure to check this with the provider you’ve purchased your car insurance policy with.